eternauta1337/ethernaut-cli/packages/ethernaut-network/README.md

 This plugins adds the following tasks to hardhat:

-- activate Activates a network
+- set Sets the active network
 - add Adds a network to the cli
 - current Prints the active network
 - edit Edits a network